Flicker fusion threshold: Display frame rate

 Flicker fusion is important in all technologies for showing moving images, nearly all of which depend on showing a rapid succession of static images (e.g. the frames in a cinema film, TV show, or a digital video file).
 If the frame rate falls below the flicker fusion threshold for the given viewing conditions, flicker will be apparent to the observer, and movements of objects on the film will appear jerky.
 For the purposes of displaying moving images, the human flicker fusion threshold is usually taken between 48 and 60 Hz, though in certain cases it can be higher by an order of magnitude.
 In practice, movies since the silent era are recorded at either 16 or 24 frames per second and projected by repeating each frame three or two times (respectively) for a flicker of 48 Hz.
 A television picture typically originates at 50 or 60 frames or interlaced fields per second.

-The flicker fusion threshold does not prevent indirect detection of a high frame rate, such as the phantom array effect or wagon-wheel effect, as human-visible side effects of a finite frame rate were still seen on an experimental 480 Hz display.
+The flicker fusion threshold does not prevent indirect detection of a high frame rate, such as the phantom array effect and wagon-wheel effect, as human-visible side effects of a finite frame rate were still seen on displays refreshing as fast as 480 Hz.

 Display refresh rate

 Cathode-ray tube (CRT) displays typically operated at a vertical scan rate of 60 Hz (NTSC) or 50 Hz (PAL/SECAM), the same as SDTV content they displayed, which resulted in noticeable flicker.
 The same was true of other impulsed technologies such as plasma displays.
-Some systems could increase refresh rate to higher values such as 72, 75, 100, or 120 Hz to ease this problem, though even if the faster refresh is an integer multiple of the source material framerate to eliminate judder, without higher framerate source material this causes the perception of duplicate images.
+Modern displays may attempt to alleviate this problem with support for higher refresh rates, from 72 to beyond 300 Hz.
+However, even if the faster refresh is an integer multiple of the source material framerate to eliminate judder, without higher framerate source material, this causes the perception of duplicate images.
 Any flicker on sample and hold technologies such as LCD or OLED, is unrelated to refresh rate and far less conspicuous, instead coming from incidental design compromises such as fluorescent backlights, PWM dimming, or temporal dithering, all of which are eliminated on some devices that do not flicker at all.
-Because of the resulting display motion blur inherent to sample and hold screens, in applications where accurate motion perception is prioritized over user fatigue, the correct type of flicker can be reintroduced through techniques such as backlight strobing or black frame insertion.
+Because of the resulting display motion blur inherent to sample-and-hold screens, in applications where accurate motion perception is prioritized over user fatigue, the correct type of flicker can be reintroduced through techniques such as backlight strobing or black frame insertion.